SpecCRA/nba_3_point_evolution/README.md

 This repository contains files for my blog post about how the use of the NBA 3-point line has evolved since its introduction.
 The post [can be viewed here](https://anaspiringsportsnerd.wordpress.com/2018/01/21/the-evolution-of-the-3-point-shot/).

 ## Usage
-* The foldere `plots` contains the image files for every plot.
+* The folder `plots` contains the image files for every plot.
 * `scoring_evolution_vis.twb` is the Tableau workbook with all plots, other explored plots, and some interactive mouseover elements.
 I felt the mouseover effects weren't necessary in this post.

 ## Notes